-According to a new report from RBC Wealth Management, the projected lifetime cost of care for a healthy 65-year-old is $404,253 – and that doesn't factor in long-term care costs, which could be as high as $100,000 a year.
+According to a report from RBC Wealth Management, the projected lifetime cost of care for a healthy 65-year-old is $404,253—and that doesn't factor in long-term care costs, which could be as high as $100,000 a year.

 Most Americans know medical care is expensive, with 80 percent of respondents to a recent survey telling RBC they are worried about how they'll pay for those costs in retirement.
 However, many aren't doing anything to calm their own fears.
 Just 56 percent of survey respondents said they've factored the cost of care into their financial plans, while half of those who have taken it into account feel as though they're underestimating the price tag.

 “Medicare only covers a certain number of expenses, which means people have to fill that gap.
-The costs start to add up quickly."
+The costs start to add up quickly," he adds.

 The rising costs of medical care

-One reason for the higher costs is inflation – health care expenses rise faster than other costs - which is why RBC is using a five percent inflation number for clients who are near or in retirement – but it also has to do with people living longer and the need for more advanced treatments.
+One reason for the higher costs is inflation—health care expenses rise faster than other costs—which is why RBC Wealth Management uses a five percent inflation number for clients who are near or in retirement—but it also has to do with people living longer and the need for more advanced treatments.